Phatnt1812/plwr-ts-lnkn/README.md

 - Fork, create a branch, add tests, and open a PR.
 Keep changes small and include a short explanation and reproduction steps.

+## CICD

+CICD job required a user.json, Run ```npm run session ``` on Local and update to GitHub secret (BASE64 code) before running CICD jobs.

+Note: Latest CI job failed because the submit button is not enabled and it's EXPECTED.

 ## License

 Phat Nguyen